Please note terms and conditions are constantly being updated.

 5.1.
 Entries for L2BEVR may be made online.
 If you do not have access to the website please call L2BEVR on 01273 099034

 5.2.
 The Organisers are intending to be able to accept all valid entries but reserve the right to limit the number of starters in the interest of safety.
-The maximum entry to be accepted in year one is 60 vehicles.
+The maximum entry to be accepted in year two is 120 vehicles.
 In the event of the entry level being exceeded, a reserve list of no more than 50 vehicles will be held by the Organisers.
 Should an entry on the reserve list be accepted to the Rally in place of a withdrawn entry, then the entry fee charged will be that applicable at the time of the reserve entry’s registration for the current year’s Rally.

 5.3.
 The Organisers require all entries to be accompanied by one electronic copy photograph of their vehicle.
 It is the responsibility of the entrant to ensure that the Organisers have the right to use the photograph provided, that it is copyright free or that the copyright is owned by the entrant.
 This is for the purposes of publicity as each vehicle accepted will feature on the official website.
 By providing entrant and driver(s) details and the photograph of the entered vehicle,